Louise Erdrich: Personal life

 Erdrich was born on June 7, 1954, in Little Falls, Minnesota.
-She was the oldest of seven children born to Ralph Erdrich, a German-American, and Rita (née Gourneau), a Chippewa woman (of half Ojibwe and half French blood).
+She was the oldest of seven children born to Ralph Erdrich, a German-American, and Rita (née Gourneau), an Ojibwe woman of French descent.
 Both parents taught at a boarding school in Wahpeton, North Dakota, set up by the Bureau of Indian Affairs.
 Erdrich's maternal grandfather, Patrick Gourneau, served as tribal chairman for the federally recognized tribe of Turtle Mountain Band of Chippewa Indians for many years.
 Though not raised in a reservation, she often visited relatives there.
 She was raised "with all the accepted truths" of Catholicism.

 While Erdrich was a child, her father paid her a nickel for every story she wrote.
 Her sister Heidi became a poet and also lives in Minnesota; she publishes under the name Heid E. Erdrich.
-Another sister, Lise Erdrich, has written children's books and collections of fiction and essays.
+Their sister Lise Erdrich has written children's books and collections of fiction and essays.

 Erdrich attended Dartmouth College from 1972 to 1976.
 She was a part of the first class of women admitted to the college and earned a B.A. in English.
 During her first year, Erdrich met Michael Dorris, an anthropologist, writer, and then-director of the new Native American Studies program.
-While attending Dorris' class, she began to look into her own ancestry, which inspired her to draw from it for her literary work, such as poems, short stories, and novels.
+While attending Dorris's class, she began to look into her own ancestry, which inspired her to draw from it for her literary work, such as poems, short stories, and novels.
 During that time, she worked as a lifeguard, waitress, researcher for films, and as an editor for the Boston Indian Council newspaper The Circle.

 In 1978, Erdrich enrolled in a Master of Arts program at Johns Hopkins University in Baltimore, Maryland.
 She earned the Master of Arts in the Writing Seminars in 1979.
 Erdrich later published some of the poems and stories she wrote while in the M.A. program.
 She returned to Dartmouth as a writer-in-residence.